ahmedbhaila/GoNawazGo/README.md

 GoNawazGo
 =========

-A Tweet map showing whose tweeting #GoNawazGo around the world
+A Tweet map showing who is tweeting #GoNawazGo around the world

 If you are tweeting #GoNawazGo and you are that lucky 1%, I might be capturing your tweets and giving them a location on a google map.
 If you have enabled your location, I will use that to put that on the map.
 If you are using "other" fields to indicate your location I might not be capturing that yet :)